“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 “Good morning,” an older man with a woolen cap and half-specs says.
 “How can I help you today?”

-Red spots a sign that says POKEMON MUST REMAIN IN THEIR BALLS WHILE IN STORE THANK YOU and pops the collar of his jacket to hide Pichu, who’s currently napping behind his neck.
+Red spots a sign that says POKEMON MUST REMAIN IN THEIR BALLS WHILE IN STORE THANK YOU and pops the collar of his jacket to hide Pichu, who’s currently cuddled up behind his neck.
 “Hi!”
 Leaf says.
 “We’re trainers, so we’re looking for—”

 “-all terrain bikes, got ya, got ya.”
 The man sidles around the counter, eyes bright with the prospect of three purchases.
 “Got a number of models right here.”
 He walks to a line of bikes near the far wall, where Blue is already looking some over.